rajjeet/gatsby-blog/blog_ideas.md

 * AWS Kinesis in Plain English
 * AWS X-Ray in Plain English
 * S3 URL Signing in Plain English
-* How low does it cost to run website?
 * AWS Amplify in Plain English
 * Iterate and Incrementing towards a Solution
 * Persistence - Mindset when Stuck